Embodying Deep Ecology Retreat

 Our ecological crisis demands courage.
 Too many projects offer shallow fixes that merely shift damages and deepen injustices, ultimately undermining the wellbeing of all living beings.
 In contrast, Deep Ecology upholds the equal right of every being to live and blossom, emphasizing nature’s intrinsic value—a call originally made by Arne Næss.

-At this retreat, we take it a step further and invite you to reimagine Deep Ecology: to integrate ourselves fully into the planet’s ecosystems and nurture reciprocal and regenerative relationships.
-Together, we will explore the root causes of the crisis and discover what holds us back from taking action that addresses those very roots, thanks to transformative and embodied learning experiences.
-In collaboration with more-than-humans, we will listen to plants, animals, fungi, and lakes as we journey through diverse landscapes within, around, between ourselves, and across time.
+At this retreat, we took it a step further and invited participants to reimagine Deep Ecology: to integrate ourselves fully into the planet’s ecosystems and nurture reciprocal and regenerative relationships.
+Together, we explored the root causes of the crisis and discovered what holds us back from taking action that addresses those very roots, thanks to transformative and embodied learning experiences.
+In collaboration with more-than-humans, we listened to plants, animals, fungi, and lakes as we journeyed through diverse landscapes within, around, between ourselves, and across time.

-During the retreat, you will join a vibrant group of around 40 participants from diverse backgrounds.
-We invite you on an inspiring learning journey with dynamic morning workshops, relaxed early afternoons, and engaging evening offerings by both organizers and participants.
-Our activities will unfold in the ancient rooms of the castle and the powerful nature in the gardens, nearby forests and lakes.
+During the retreat, a vibrant group of 17 participants from diverse backgrounds met.
+We designed dynamic morning workshops, relaxed early afternoons, and engaging evening offerings by both organizers and participants.
+Our activities unfolded in the ancient rooms of the castle and the powerful nature in the gardens, nearby forests and lakes.

-Following a spiraling path refined by One Resilient Earth, you will have opportunities to explore, connect, feel, dream, repair, and create anew.
-You will gain fresh insights through group activities, creative experiments, and shared reflections.
-You will enjoy invigorating yoga sessions, guided meditations, breath work, or share your art and lead group activities.
-Moments of collective silence and self-led meditation will offer space for quiet reflection, while facilitators will provide one-on-one mentoring or coaching.
+Following a spiraling path refined by One Resilient Earth, we had opportunities to explore, connect, feel, dream, repair, and create anew.
+We gained fresh insights through group activities, creative experiments, and shared reflections.
+We enjoyed invigorating yoga sessions, guided meditations, breath work, or shared art and activities.
+Moments of collective silence and self-led meditation offered space for quiet reflection, while facilitators provided one-on-one mentoring or coaching.

-As this is an emergent, collective journey, your experience is co-created by you and the whole group.
-We will support you in reconnecting deeply with yourself, others, and nature; rethinking your actions to embrace bolder, transformative paths; engaging in inspiring, co-creative processes; and becoming part of a supportive community that nurtures and regenerates itself.
+We supported participants in reconnecting deeply with themselves, others, and nature; rethinking actions to embrace bolder, transformative paths; engaging in inspiring, co-creative processes; and becoming part of a supportive community that nurtures and regenerates itself.

 • Practice Deep Listening and storytelling to forge new connections